bilal-arikan/Apocalypse-Deserts/README.md

 # Apocalypse Deserts (Canceled)
 Apocalypse Deserts a truck simulator game (Unreal Engine 4)

-A Trading game with truck that we can modifie every part
+A Trading game with a truck that we can modifie every parts

 ![Alt text](/Screenshots/1.jpg?raw=true "SS 01")